JiFish/artemis/docs/main.md

 When Artemis is loaded, you will be presented with a command input screen.
 From here you can create, load or save programs and a few perform a few other tasks.

+Actually writing a large program in this interface is not recommended.
+You can always write your program in a text editor and load it using **LOAD**.

 Programs may be listed using the **LIST** command:

 ```